eikek/docspell/modules/microsite/docs/doc/metadata.md

 The tags are *not* taken into account when processing.
 Docspell will not automatically associate tags to your items.
-The tags are only meant to be used manually.
+The tags are only meant to be used manually for now.

 ### Organization and Person